• Skip to primary navigation

 These groups can provide expert advice and provide direction for care after typical business hours.

-• Most primary care offices will have an on-call physician who can provide guidance after typical business hours.
+- Most primary care offices will have an on-call physician who can provide guidance after typical business hours.
 Call the office to be connected with this physician.

-• Many health insurance providers offer a nurse advice line.
+- Many health insurance providers offer a nurse advice line.
 This expert can provide guidance and direct you where to go for care.
 Look on the back of your insurance card or on the carrier’s website for this phone number.

-• These experts can help you make a determination if emergency care is warranted or if the ailment can wait until business hours resume.
+- These experts can help you make a determination if emergency care is warranted or if the ailment can wait until business hours resume.
 If the latter, they can also provide interim care guidance.

 CHOC Primary Care Options in Southern California

-Primary Care Provider or
+Primary care doctor or

-Specialist (for chronic conditions)
+specialist (for chronic conditions)

 Any complaint that is not an emergency can and should be assessed at your primary care doctor’s office if possible.